 All sessions are also monitored continuously, and our tutors will not tolerate bullying, bad language or inappropriate questions, conversations or content.

-Follow this link to access the Safeguarding Policy.
+Follow this link to access our Safeguarding Policy.

 Paying by Instalments

-Spark4Kids accepts payment by instalments on some of our courses, provided the booking is completed early (the option is not available if booking within a month of the course start date).
+Spark4Kids accepts payment by instalments on some of our courses, provided that the booking is placed over a month before the course start date.

-Spark4Kids accepts childcare vouchers as fee payment towards all of our courses from the following childcare voucher providers:
+Spark4Kids accepts childcare vouchers as fee payment towards all of our courses from a variety of childcare voucher providers.

-To pay for a course using childcare vouchers, select the course you want, add to basket, and then proceed to check-out by clicking “View Basket” (you may need access to your email account).
+To pay for a course using childcare vouchers, select the course you want, add to basket, and then proceed to Checkout by clicking “View Basket” (you may need access to your email account).
+When at Checkout, choose “Pay with Childcare Vouchers” as the payment option, and follow the on-screen prompts to complete your booking (you will soon be emailed the voucher payment details for Spark4Kids in order to complete the payment.

 We can also accept a fee payment that is split between a childcare voucher payment and a standard debit/credit card payment (e.g. if your remaining childcare voucher balance isn’t enough to cover the course fee).
 To do this, kindly get in touch using the contact details listed in the footer of this page.